What is a Real Estate Deposit?

 Deposits vs. Down Payments

-Example: On a $600,000 home with a 10% down payment ($60,000), if you’ve already provided a $20,000 deposit, you’ll only need to bring $40,000 (the remaining balance of the down payment/equity) at closing, which is part of the larger funds transferred to the seller.
-You will also need to cover closing costs (i.e., legal fees, land transfer tax).
+Example: On a $600,000 home with a 10% total down payment ($60,000), if you have already provided a $20,000 deposit, you will need to bring the remaining $40,000 at closing.

 It’s important to distinguish between a deposit and a down payment.
 The deposit is paid upfront with the offer and held in trust, while the down payment is the total amount you contribute at closing.
 For a detailed breakdown of how the two differ in timing, purpose, and minimum requirements, see our full guide on Deposit vs Down Payment in Canada.